extreme-business/lingo/README.md

 ## Database migrations
 - to create a new migration, run `./scripts/new-migration.sh <name of migration>`.
-- after you have written you migration, run `./scripts/hash-migration.sh`.
+- after you have written your migration, run `./scripts/hash-migration.sh`.